Afghanistan

 Located in South Asia, Malaria control and elimination interventions in Afghanistan are a work in progress.

 Preventive measures such as LLIN distribution among at-risk populations are being scaled-up.
-Private sector engagement for improved case management and preventative practices, including the improvement of access to services through the engagement of community leaders on malaria and other vector-borne diseases, are currently underway.
+Private sector engagement for improved case management and preventative practices, including the improvement of access to services through the engagement of community leaders on malaria and other vector-borne diseases, are underway.
 Currently among the countries making up 99% of the Asia Pacific’s malaria burden, Afghanistan aims to eliminate malaria by 2035.

 Indigenous cases